caseproof/super-stripe/readme.txt

 * Added tinymce shortcode generator popup

 == Upgrade Notice ==

+= 1.1.5 =
+* Upgrade to work properly with WordPress 3.9

 = 1.1.3 =
 * Users wanting to take advantage of the new features should upgrade